RBPlat announces dividend payment and PGM production lift of up to 25% as market booms - Miningmx

-ROYAL Bafokeng Platinum (RBPlat) said it would pay a maiden dividend for its 2020 financial year of 575 cents per share, and forecast an increase in production of platinum group metals (PGMs) by as much as one quarter this year.
+ROYAL Bafokeng Platinum (RBPlat) said it would pay a maiden dividend for its 2020 financial year of 575 cents per share – about 50% of free cash flow before expansionary capital – and forecast an increase in production of platinum group metals (PGMs) by as much as one quarter this year.

 The dividend announcement comes amid a year of buoyant pricing for PGMs.
 Overall, RBPlat’s average rand basket price of four PGM metals was two-thirds higher year-on-year at some R47,891.70 per platinum ounce.
-Revenue for rhodium and palladium accounted for 62.5% of revenue even though the metals account for about 35% of production highlighting their contribution specifically.
+Revenue for rhodium and palladium accounted for 62.5% of the total even though they account for 35% of production.

 The improvement in pricing and expected increase in production – as the firm recovered from Covid-19 lockdown – coincides with the completion of the firm’s R11bn Styldrift project which is expected to absorb R400m this year as ancillary works are finalised.